CLAIRE-Labo/python-ml-research-template/README.md

     - **macOS with Apple Silicon (`osx-arm64`)**, with support for MPS hardware acceleration.
       Refer to `installation/osx-arm64/README.md`.
-    - **Docker on AMD64 platforms** (e.g. linux server like the EPFL HaaS servers, WSL on you local machine, Kubernetes platforms like the EPFL runai Platform), with support for NVIDIA GPUs.
+    - **Docker on AMD64 platforms** (e.g. linux server like the EPFL HaaS servers, WSL on you local machine, Kubernetes platforms like the EPFL RunAI Platform), with support for NVIDIA GPUs.
       Refer to `installation/docker-amd64/README.md`.

    Delete the _Template info_ section in the installation instructions of the platforms you plan to support, and the